NourisGr/Website_Project/README.md

     -Create detailed products.
     -Admin can see what products the user ordered.
     -When create a new product enter an image and display it to the products page.
+    -in products page new style to work with bootstrap (code is commented).

 Done: